Keycapsss/Kimiko/buildguide_en.md

 Open [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases/latest) and connect your Pro Micro/Puchi-C to the computer.
 If your Pro Micro/Puchi-C is complete new (without a firmware on it), a message *"***Atmel DFU device connected: ..."* should appear.

 If the message does not appear, press the reset button on the Puchi-C, or short RST & GND pins on the Pro Micro to bring it into the DFU mode.
+(For first timers you can short using a wire and touching an end each to RST & GND pins while the pro micro is plugged in)
 If the message appears, the device should be working correctly.

 ![QMK toolbox](img/puchi-c-working-test-1.jpg)